 - 3D Surface Area The 3D surface area calculates the area of the plot highlighted in the Plot list and prints the result to the Query results.
 VisIt can produce a Curve plot of this query with respect to time. - Connected Component Area Performs the same operation as either 2/3D area query except individually for each component of a disconnected mesh.
 The query result is a list of values, one for each component. - Connected Component Length Performs an operation similar to Connected Component Area except that it works only for 1D components and returns their length.
 The query result is a list of values, one for each component. - Area Between Curves The Area Between Curves query calculates the area between 2 curve plots.
 The plots that will serve as input to this query must both be highlighted in the Plot list or VisIt will issue an error message.
-Once the area has been calculated, the result is printed to the Query results. - Centroid This query will calculate the centroid of a dataset.
-The contribution of each cell is calculated assuming its mass all lies at the center of the cell.
-If the query is performed on a Pseudocolor plot, the plot's variable will be assumed to be density.
-If the query is performed on a plot such as a Mesh plot or FilledBoundary plot, uniform density will be used.
-The results are print to the Query results. - Connected Component Centroid Performs the same operation as either Centroid query except individually for each component of a disconnected mesh.
+Once the area has been calculated, the result is printed to the Query results. - Centroid This query can calculate a centroid (geometric center) or center-of-mass of a dataset depending on the plot (and variable) upon which the query is performed.
+On a Pseudocolor plot, the plot's variable will be treated as a density field.
+The value of this field at the center of each cell will be multiplied by the cell's volume to compute a cell-centered mass contribution for each cell.
+If the plot's variable is indeed a true density variable, then the result will be the center-of-mass.
+If the plot's variable is not a true density variable (e.g. temperature), the result may be nonsensical.
+If the plot's variable is constant over the whole object, the result will be a centroid (geometric center).
+If the query is performed on a Mesh or FilledBoundary plot, constant density will be assumed and the result will be a centroid.
+The results are printed to the Query results. - Connected Component Centroid Performs the same operation as either Centroid query except individually for each component of a disconnected mesh.
 The query result is a list of values, one for each component. - Chord Length Distribution The Chord Length Distribution query calculates a probability density function of chord length over a two or three dimensional object.
 Axially symmetric objects (RZ-meshes) are treated as 3D meshes and chords are calculated over the revolved, 3D object.
 A statistical approach, casting uniform density, random lines, is used.
 The result of this query is a curve, which is outputted as a separate file.
 This curve is a probability density function over length scale.
 The name of the resulting file is printed to the Query results.